 [LUM#7] When Digital Technology Takes Off

 Will digital technology be the key to saving agriculture?
 That’s the bet being made by the #Digitag Institute, a multidisciplinary research organization launched in Montpellier in 2016.
-The focus: more energy-efficient production and farmers relieved of the most tedious tasks.
+Its focus: more energy-efficient production and farmers relieved of the most tedious tasks.
 A revolution in the making.

 Toward a practice that is chosen, not imposed

 “Autosteering on tractors has changed the lives of many farmers ,” says the director of the #DigitAg Institute.
-“When you don’t have to focus on staying in a straight line, you can think about other things…” The same goes for milking robots, which have freed up valuable time for farmers to engage in business activities, care for their herd… or spend time with their families.
+“When you don’t have to focus on staying in a straight line, you can think about other things…” The same goes for milking robots, which have freed up valuable time for dairy farmers to focus on business activities, care for their herd… or spend time with their families.
 In short, for Véronique Bellon-Maurel, the goal is to enable farmers to invest their time in activities that are “either more lucrative or more fulfilling—in any case, chosen rather than endured.”

 Ageek Farmers